Charles Schwab vs Merrill Lynch

 • American Depository Receipts

-Schwab’s stock category includes both OTC securities and foreign equities.
+Schwab’s stock choices include OTC securities and foreign stocks.

-Both firms also have a variety of account registrations.
-We’re talking custodial accounts, 529 plans, trust accounts, and 401k plans.
+There are also many types of account registrations, like custodial accounts, 529 plans, trust accounts, and 401k plans.

 Winner: Schwab